 The UCSF Student Financial Aid Office offers resources to residents and fellows to assist with student loan and debt management.

-The Blumberg Loan is an interest free loan that was established through the Office of Graduate Medical Education (OGME) to financially assist UCSF residents and clinical fellows.
-Residents and clinical fellows may request a loan from two months prior to start date through five months prior to end date.
-The loan may be in the amount of $1,200 or $2,400.
+The Blumberg Loan is an interest-free loan that was established through the Office of Graduate Medical Education (OGME) to financially assist UCSF residents and clinical fellows.
+Residents and clinical fellows may request a loan from a month prior to their training start date through five months prior to their training end date.
+The loan may be in the amount of $1,200, $2,400 or $3,600.

 Retirement Planning Resources

-The Human Resources resident and fellow benefits page has information on the trainee safe harbor plan and other retirement planning options.
+The Human Resources resident and fellow benefits page have information on the trainee's safe harbor plan and other retirement planning options.

 Financial Literacy Resources for Residents